-Of 10 bags inoculated, four supported bacterial growth (see Table 9).
+Of 10 bags inoculated, four supported bacterial growth (see Table 7).
 Of 40 initial culture samples taken from these four bags, 29 demonstrated sampling error resulting in false negative culture results.
 Prior to testing, samples were prepared by combining one volume of inoculated platelet with five volumes of uninoculated pooled platelets.
 PGDprime Test results for these four bags were reactive starting at 36 hours after inoculation of the bag.
 Time to detection of both bags inoculated with Bacillus cereus was 36 hours.
 The time to detection of Klebsiella pneumoniae was 36 hours, while time to detection of Staphylococcus epidermidis was 96 hours.
-The The Platelet PGDprime Test was able to detect bacterial contamination in pre-storage pools of LR WBDP suspended in plasma when early culture did not reliably detect bacteria due to sampling error.
+The Platelet PGDprime Test was able to detect bacterial contamination in pre-storage pools of LR WBDP suspended in plasma when early culture did not reliably detect bacteria due to sampling error.

-Table 9: Ultra Low Inoculum Study Results - Pools of LR WBD Platelets Suspended in Plasma
+Table 7: Ultra Low Inoculum Study Results - Pools of LR WBD Platelets in Plasma

-Bacteria Bacterial Concentration at Inoculation Initial Culture Samples Numb per of Test : Samples Detected Time Poin (n = 6) by PGDp t orime at Te esting Second Culture (CFU/bag) Positive 24 hr 36 hr 48 hr 60 hr 72 hr 84 hr 96 hr Result Bacillus cereus
+Bacterial Concentration at Inoculation Initial Culture Samples Culture Time Point Second Culture

+(CFU/bag) Positive 24 hr 36 hr 48 hr 60 hr 72 hr 84 hr 96 hr Result

-ATCC 7064
+Bacillus cereus ATCC 7064

 Bag 1 8.1 1 of 10 0 6 6 6 Pos

 Bag 2 75.4 9 of 10 0 6 6 6 Pos

--

 Klebsiella pneu moniae

 Bag 3 24.8 1 of 10 0 0 6 6 6 6 12 [†] Pos

--

 Staphylococcus ATCC 49134 s epidermidis

 Bag 4 65.5 0 of 10 0 0 0 0 0 0 12 [†] Pos

-† Operator ran a second bag sample on a second set of devices to confirm reactivity status at last time point.
+[†] Operator ran a second bag sample on a second set of devices to confirm reactivity status at last time point.
 All results were consistently reactive.